Publication date: December, 1989

 *This story was reprinted in the TMNT: Souls Winter trade paperback published by Mirage in February of 2007.

-“A Splinter in the Eye of God?” is an excellent precursor to the “Souls Winter” trilogy, hitting on several of the themes and imagery (particularly Zulli’s amazing rendering of Death).
+“A Splinter in the Eye of God?” is an excellent complement to the “Souls Winter” trilogy, hitting on several of the themes and imagery (particularly Zulli’s amazing rendering of Death).
 While Murphy’s commentary on environmentalism is ever-present (but when ISN’T it?), the story is more about Splinter trying to contemplate the answer to an unanswerable question (no, Bart Simpson’s solution doesn’t count) and pondering the true meaning of peace.

 Sure, Death does indeed bring the ultimate peace, but I’m likewise reminded of that Robot Chicken sketch where the old lady goes to God to talk about the Grim Reaper: “I kind of think dying is scary enough without a robed skeleton with a knife popping out at you.”